DeFoxa/lock_free_logging/README.md

 - **Lock-Free Design**: `lock_free` crate for fifo spsc channels without 'wait-for-message' operation.

 ## Further Optimizations
 - The types as written in example_types, can and should be further optimized relative to use-case.
-The examples provided were chosen for simple testing of the logger system.
+The examples provided were chosen for simple testing of the logging system.
     - Expanding usage of enum variations as a replacement for non-context specific strings/text within log messages
     - Where necessary and applicable, string interning